gumaerc-testorg/21h.244j-fall-2019/content/pages/calendar.md

 _Forum post due:_

-Look at the [Prokudin-Gorsky](https://www.loc.gov/exhibits/empire/index.html) photos, and skim the [article](https://www.rbth.com/special_projects/discovering_russia_1/2017/03/17/solovetsky-transfiguration-monastery-from-prokudin-gorsky-to-the-present_721751) on the Solovetsky Transfiguration Monastery.
+Look at the {{% resource_link "88297dd8-1b2b-42a1-b415-c698db13e0ea" "Prokudin-Gorsky" %}} photos, and skim the {{% resource_link "77e34995-5136-4c5b-a326-2864f9ee486f" "article" %}} on the Solovetsky Transfiguration Monastery.
 You may write about both empire and photos in your response paper, or choose to comment on one or the other.

 Questions to consider: